Submission Formats – 2nd Annual Writers’ Workshop

-- Abstracts (for First half-day Review) If you have an idea about a journal article but have not totally fleshed it out yet and want help in doing so, you may submit a white paper of approximately 750 – 1,000 words that outlines your idea and a short review of the theoretical basis or the gap in the literature for the paper and a focusing question.
+- Abstracts If you have an idea about a journal article but have not totally fleshed it out yet and want help in doing so, you may submit a white paper of approximately 750 – 1,000 words that outlines your idea and a short review of the theoretical basis or the gap in the literature for the paper and a focusing question.

-- Submission Drafts (for All day session) If you plan to have a rough draft of your article and need some help in editing it, finding a correct perspective, need some advice as to the validity of your methodological focus, or general editing support to ensure that the perspective of the article is indeed formative in nature, you will be asked to submit that draft during the second round timetable.
+- Submission Drafts If you plan to have a rough draft of your article in time for the workshop and need some help with the final editing, finding a correct perspective, need some advice as to the validity of your methodological focus, or general support to ensure that the perspective of the article is indeed formative in nature, you will be asked to submit that draft during the second round timetable.